crisbarril/Persistence/README.md

 - [Migrations](#migrations)
   * [Core Data](#core-data-1)
   * [Realm](#realm-1)

 # Persistence
-Framework to encapsulate persistence logic using Protocol Oriented Programming.
+Framework to encapsulate persistence logic using Protocol Oriented Programming (POP) and Protocols with Associated Types (PATs).
 This is an EXAMPLE framework to show how to use:

 - Cocoapods
+- Core Data
+- Realm
 - Protocol Oriented Programming
+- Protocols with Associated Types
 - Dependency injection
 - Unit Testing